openlookeng/hetu-core/hetu-docs/en/functions/binary.md

 **substr(binary, start, length)** -\> varbinary

 Returns a substring from `binary` of length `length` from the starting position `start`, measured in bytes.
 Positions start with `1`.
-A negative starting position is interpreted as being relative to the end of the string.
+A negative starting position is interpreted as relative to the end of the string.

 **to\_base64(binary)** -\> varchar